IntroToZoom/ITZ/README.md

 <B>COZMhtml-V.8.7-12.21.2020.zip</B></A>
 </UL>

-In the document itself, the blue underlined hyperlinks link to particular documentation on the Zoom web site or on other Web sites.
+In the document itself, the blue underlined hyperlinks link to various Web sites.
 <P>